HarryJain/CPSC-334/Module2/Task2/README.md

 - Provide some easier way to access the electronics inside the box (maybe via a removable lid).
 - Separate the parts into several small modules in case the Pi was not desired, which could further the "centipede" appearance.

-In terms of the code, I would probably turn to the unrealized ideas above, which shouldn't take too long, as well as refining player and centipede movement.
+In terms of the code, I would probably turn to the unrealized ideas above, which shouldn't take too long, as well as refining player and centipede movement (mostly by refactoring the Centipede and Segment classes so that the centipede splits more properly).
 With the side effect of transforming the project, it could also be modified to play different games.
 I could maybe even link multiple enclosures together via wires or bluetooth to play games with multiple players (competitive Centipede here we come)!